ljdursi/computecanadian/discussion-paper/01_executive_summary.md

 invested in the success of research in Canada: regional staff and Boards, institutional staff, researchers and funders, and other organizations that provide digital infrastructure for research in Canada.
-Because of the author’s experience and immediate relevance, the document focusses on Compute Canada in particular, but the principles and proposals apply to any digital research infrastructure providers, or the system as a whole.
+This document focusses on Compute Canada in particular, but the principles and proposals apply to any digital research infrastructure providers, or the system as a whole.

 Success for this document will mean starting conversations, inspiring other documents and differing points of view, and the emerging of a